louiscaron/pyusbee/README.md

 # pyusbee
-Python tool interfacing the USBEE DX pod
+Python tool interfacing the USBEE DX pod on Windows

 This tool captures the data from the USB DX pod and stores it into a VCD file that can be specified at the command line.